-- provided by those tools. - may have edited or remixed it in your work. - The easiest and most compact way to do this is with a sharing link, which also satisfies the requirements for demonstrating prompts and iterations.
-Most appropriate tools - outputs that you received and clearly labelling these if necessary.
+- You should provide a copy of the outputs you generated from the tool(s) you used, exactly as they were provided by those tools. - Your goal is to allow a reader to unambiguously discern what content was provided to you, especially as you may have edited or remixed it in your work. - The easiest and most compact way to do this is with a sharing link, which also satisfies the requirements for demonstrating prompts and iterations.
+Most appropriate tools have this feature. - Where a tool's outputs cannot be linked to, you should provide an appendix to your work, copying the outputs that you received and clearly labelling these if necessary.